-Gateway LA is a new script development program for film and television writers.
-It aims to develop audience-driven, Australian-created content for US and international audiences.
-The program will name 10 finalists and an eventual winner.
+GatewayLA is a script development program for film and television writers.
+It aims to develop audience-driven, Australian-created content for US and international audiences, with the aim to spotlight and promote a select list of screenplays.

 SUPPORT AUSTRALIANS IN FILM